Code-Institute-Submissions/eHand/docs/testing.md

     * The cancel subscription button behaves as expected and removes the premium and applies the free membership.

 * :hammer: TEST: (Subscriptions)
-    * Expect the Discover Premium button to redirect user to the upgrade page.
+    * Expect the Discover Premium button to redirect the user to the upgrade page.
 * :clipboard: RESULT:
-    * User gets redirected to the upgrade page when user clicks on the discover Premium button.
+    * User gets redirected to the upgrade page when the user clicks on the discover Premium button.

 * :hammer: TEST:    (Profile)
     * Expect user to be able to click on edit profile in the Profile Information window and be directed to the edit profile page.